joelgibson/IHecke/README.md

 ## Defining a new basis

-The design of `IHecke` is "open", meaning that new bases, modules, etc should be able to be defined by users without having to modify the package itself.
+The design of `IHecke` is "open", meaning that new bases, modules, etc are able to be defined by users without having to modify the package itself.
 This example shows how to add a new (simple) basis of the Hecke algebra in about 20 lines of code.

 The "new basis" we will define is the standard basis `T(w)` as it was defined in Kazhdan-Lusztig's